1951 24 Hours of Le Mans: Finish and post-race

-Despite their best attempts, neither Fitch's Cunningham, the second Allard nor the Bentley were classified – the former two could not get their final laps done in the minimum time and the latter missed its minimum required distance by just 4 miles (half a lap!).
+The Cunningham driven by John Fitch, the second Allard entry, and the Bentley were not classified – the former two could not get their final laps done in the minimum time and the latter missed its minimum required distance by 4 miles (half a lap).

 The popular American adage of the time – “Win on Sunday, sell on Monday” – was particularly apt for Jaguar.
 It was later estimated that extra sales of US$12 million were generated in the USA alone from their Le Mans win.
 By contrast, the negative press for Gordini's failure led to Simca withdrawing its engine supply to the team.